-I recently finished my PhD at the MIT Sloan School of Management and started my appointment as an assistant professor in the Entrepreneurial Management Unit at Harvard Business School.
+I am an assistant professor in the Entrepreneurial Management Unit at Harvard Business School.

 My research focuses on R&D strategy and the economics of innovation.
-My dissertation examines project selection decisions, R&D competition, and how firms can benefit by learning from their competitorsí failures.
-My current work explores how firms adjust their R&D efforts in response to new information and resources.
+My work examines project selection decisions, R&D competition, and how firms learn from their competitorsí failures.
+Currently, I am am working on a number of projects that explore how research organizations adjust their R&D efforts in response to new information and resources.